JacksonR64/articulite/ASSISTANT-RULES.md

 This cleanup has resulted in a cleaner, more organized project structure with all code properly saved and connected to GitHub.
 The repository now contains helpful scripts for managing server processes and tests that work independently of server issues.

 The most valuable lesson was creating better error prevention processes and validation steps before making directory changes.

+### 2023-04-18: Navigation System Fixes
+In this session, we successfully diagnosed and fixed navigation issues across the application:

+1. **Fixed button click functionality** on the setup page and throughout the app
+   - Implemented consistent navigation pattern using direct window.location approach
+   - Replaced problematic Next.js Router navigation with more reliable methods
+   - Fixed localStorage key mismatches between setup and game pages
+   - Added consistent navigation helper functions

+2. **Improved debugging methodology**
+   - Identified patterns in server logs revealing navigation loops
+   - Traced entire navigation flows to identify root causes
+   - Created focused test cases to isolate and verify fixes
+   - Developed new rules for future navigation debugging

+3. **Enhanced application stability**
+   - Standardized navigation approach throughout the application
+   - Added proper event handling and visual feedback
+   - Implemented error handling with fallback navigation options
+   - Resolved redirect loops caused by inconsistent localStorage keys

+The most valuable lessons were: (1) check data consistency across components before assuming event problems, (2) trace entire navigation flows including initialization logic, and (3) use consistent navigation methods throughout the application.